anastasiiavelma/cardiowell/README.md

 <center><h1> Сardiowell 	&#128147;</h1></center>
 Cardiowell is program for people who have chronic disease of the heart.
 This project includes frontend, backend, IoT and mobile.
 The frontend includes a dashboard for the administrator to help him manage posts and keep track of statistics.
 The IoT simulates the heart rate data and sends it to the backend.
-On mobile, the user can take notes, read posts created by the administrator and keep a medical card. <br>
+On mobile, the user can take notes, read posts created by the administrator and keep a medical card.
-An administrator in the admin panel can register and log in, after which he can manage posts, namely edit, add, delete, and view posts.
-It also has the ability to view statistics about users and posts in the form of graphs. <br>
-In the mobile application, the user can register and log in, after which he can manage his notes, namely: edit, delete, create and view.
-He can also view posts created by the administrator.
-The user can also manage his medical card, namely add and delete it.
 <h3>Backend</h3>
     <li>Node.js + Express.js</li>
     <li>pattern MVC</li>
      <li>MongoDB</li>
+     <li>JWT Bearer authorization</li>
 <h3>Frontend</h3>
     <li>React</li>
     <li>Redux</li>
     <li>Axios</li>
     <h3>Mobile</h3>
     <li>Flutter</li>
-    <li>http</li>
+    <li>Http</li>
     <h3>IoT</h3>
     <li>Java</li>
 </ul>